open-quantum-safe/www/applications/tls/index.md

 - [OQS-OpenSSL 1.1.1 snapshot 2018-11](https://github.com/open-quantum-safe/openssl/releases/tag/OQS-OpenSSL_1_1_1-stable-snapshot-2018-11) aligned with liboqs 0.1.0 (November 13, 2018)
 - [all releases](https://github.com/open-quantum-safe/liboqs/releases)

 The OQS-OpenSSL-1.0.2 series provided post-quantum algorithms in TLS 1.2.
 It is deprecated and no longer maintained.
+The archived releases are listed below (click on "OQS-OpenSSL 1.0.2 releases" below to see details).

 <details markdown="block">
 <summary>OQS-OpenSSL 1.0.2 releases</summary>